Fighting the Good Fight

 “Is this the end of forests as we’ve known them?”

-Such is the title of an article found in the Guardian magazine, dated March 10, 2021 by Alastair Gee10.
+Such is the title of an article found in the Guardian magazine, dated March 10, 2021 by Alastair Gee.
 This question answers the question of why we ask why.
 Climate change is having that much of an impact on our planet.
 Life as we know it, may not be the same in the future due to climate change.
 In some ways, we can already state that.
 The health of our planet, its resources, the biodiversity is already not the same as we remember it.

+“Trees lost to drought and wildfires are not returning.
+Climate change is taking a toll on the world’s forests - and radically changing the environment before our eyes”.
 This is what science is telling us, so it is our job then to do something about it.
 In the article there is this quote from Camille Stevens-Rumann, a researcher with a PhD at Colorado State University in the Department of Forest, Rangeland and Watershed.

 “But starting in about 2013, she noticed something unsettling.
 In certain places, the trees were not returning.
 For an analysis she led of sites across the Rocky Mountains, she found that almost one-third of places that had burned since 2000 had no trees regrowing whatsoever.
 Instead of tree seedlings, there were shrubs and flowers.”